hudwave/lets-make-lasagne/chapter-06-beyond-inheritance/chapter-06-beyond-inheritance.md

 ### Direct object manipulation

-Instead of using composition, in Gamemaker we have an option of directly manipulating an object or struct that is not possible in many strongly typed, object orientated languages.
+Instead of using composition, in GameMaker we have an option of directly manipulating an object or struct that is not possible in many strongly typed, object orientated languages.
 The features in question are:

 1. New properties (variables) can be added to an object or struct at runtime.
 2. Functions are first class allowing them to be assigned to variables.